jadewanglab/2020_PGen_analysis/README.md

 ## Introduction

-This repo contains data and code to reproduce analysis described in Schroeder, Sankar, Wang and Simmons, Curr Bio, 2020.
+This repository contains data and code to reproduce analysis described in Schroeder, Sankar, Wang and Simmons, PLoS Genet, 2020.

 Some of the python scripts referenced in this readme rely on the included python files `helpers.py` and `plot_helpers.py` to be read in as modules.